The history of Black Down

 Flints, ancient tracks across the land and so much more is evidence of Black Down’s past.
 Find out about the treasures uncovered in this fantastic landscape.

 Uncovering Black Down's history

-We've been working in collaboration with the Black Down and Hindhead Supporters and University College London, to uncover this hidden past through traditional archaeological field survey, documentary research and the use of specialist lidar data.
-Tom Dommett, our archaeologist, has produced the video below exploring the history of Black Down.
+We've been working in collaboration with the Black Down and Hindhead Supporters and University College London, to uncover this hidden past through traditional archaeological field survey, documentary research and the use of specialist LiDAR data (Light Detection and Ranging).
+National Trust archaeologist Tom Dommett produced the video below exploring the history of Black Down.